 - Sticks are better dragged than carried. - Do not pick up rubbish with your hands-always inform an adult who will use a litter picker or gloves and a sharps box/rubbish bag.
-Litter pickers are always available for children to use as a self-chosen activity. - Not putting fingers in mouths. - Children need to know when they must ask an adult, e.g., toilet and use of tools.
+Litter pickers are available for children to use as a self-chosen activity. - Not putting fingers in mouths. - Children need to know when they must ask an adult, e.g., toilet and use of tools.
 As experience grows it is important that the group is aware of acceptable behaviour that will help everyone to enjoy time in the woods. - Be aware of yourself and others at all times. - Use tools in a way you have been shown and in no other way. - Tools are to be returned to the box or bag when not in use. - Look above, below and around for hazards. - Check that no one is in the way before starting a task. - If a leader asks you to stop, you must do so immediately. - Remain within the area that you have been told to stay in do not wander off (adults need to be aware of children at risk of wandering and take appropriate measures). - Wash your hands before eating food that you have brought with you. - All rubbish removed before leaving. - Respect all living things in the woodland.
 Handle mini-beasts gently and with a flat hand, rather than between two fingers.
-Do not pick flowers or break branches. - Never eat anything you find in the woods.
+Do not pick flowers or break branches. - Only ever eat something we find in the woods, if a Forest School leader is leading a forage-based activity-eg. picking elderflowers to make elderflower cordial, so has therefore specifically allowed the picking and eating of edible products.

-3. Risk Assessments:
+Risk Assessments:

 - The Forest School site must be made safe and be easily accessible.
-A full risk assessment of the site to identify hazards and action needed to reduce risk to a safe level must take place before any sessions (see Risk Assessments). - A health and safety check will be undertaken each half term, and risks/hazards reported to the SLT. - A safety sweep of the area must be made before each Forest School session.
-Look for windblown trees, hanging deadwood, nettles and brambles, and litter. - Consult Risk Assessments appropriate to the planned session. - An Emergency Plan will be kept in the school office and on the forest school leader during sessions.
+A full risk assessment of the site to identify hazards and action needed to reduce risk to a safe level must take place before any sessions (see Risk Assessments). - A health and safety check will be undertaken each half term, and risks/hazards reported to the SLT.

+- A safety sweep of the area must be made before each Forest School session.
+Look for windblown trees/branches, hanging deadwood, nettles and brambles, and litter. - Certain hazards are impossible to avoid-particularly protruding roots along the path at the firecircle end of the site.
+However, children and staff are regularly reminded of this and are encouraged to walk slowly, carefully and to look where they are going on this part of the path. - Consult Risk Assessments appropriate to the planned session. - An Emergency Plan will be kept in the school office and on the forest school leader during sessions.
 This includes location of the site, grid reference, school phone number, a colour-coded area-map and information regarding what to do in different emergencies.
 All adults should have access to this information, as it could be the leader that is injured. - A walkie talkie will be taken out in case of emergencies.

-4. Tool Use:
+Tool Use: